Pivok7/vulkan-tutorial-zig/README.md

 Project based on this tutorial: https://vulkan-tutorial.com/

-This branch covers only up to the Drawing chapter.
+This branch covers only the "Drawing a triangle" chapter.
 For full tutorial check the full-tutorial branch

 ## Building